-Pixel lensing surveys towards M 31 (Crotts 1992; Baillon et al. 1993) can give valuable information to probe the nature of MACHOs (Massive Astrophysical Compact Halo Objects) discovered in microlensing experiments towards the LMC and SMC (Large and Small Magellanic Clouds) (Alcock et al. 1993; Aubourg et al. 1993) and also address the question of the fraction of halo dark matter in the form of MACHOs in spiral galaxies (Alcock et al. 2000).
+Pixel lensing surveys towards M 31 (Crotts 1992; Baillon et al. MACHOs (Massive Astrophysical Compact Halo Objects) discovered in microlensing experiments towards the LMC and spiral galaxies (Alcock et al. 2000).

-This may be possible due to both the increase in the number of expected events and because the M 31 disk is highly inclined with respect to the line of sight and so microlensing by MACHOS distributed in a roughly spherical M 31 halo give rise to an unambiguous signature: an excess of events on the far side of the M 31 disk relative to the near side (Crotts 1992).
+This may be possible due to both the increase in the number of expected events and because the M 31 disk is highly inclined with respect to the line of sight and so microlensing by MACHOs distributed in a roughly spherical M 31 halo give rise to an unambiguous signature: an excess of events on the far side of the M 31 disk relative to the near side (Crotts 1992).